napari/napari/docs/explanations/rendering.md

 If we cannot get the performance we want using threads we might consider switching to proceses in some cases.

-In the other direction Python contains asynchronous mechianism such as `asyncio`.
+In the other direction Python contains asynchronous mechanisms such as `asyncio`.
 These generally provide concurrency without parallelism.
-That is you can have N tasks in progress, but they are all running in the same thread.
+You can have N tasks in progress, but they are all running in the same thread.
 The advantage of this is you could have thousands of concurrent routines. `asyncio` is relatively new and we should keep it in mind for rendering and other purposes.